pme123/scala-adapters/docs/_posts/2016-10-06-gemified-theme-beta.md

 toc_label: "Getting Started"
 ---

-Hot on the heels of Jekyll v3.3.0 is a beta release of Minimal Mistakes... as a gemified theme.
+Hot on the heels of Jekyll v3.3.0 is a beta release of Scala Adapters... as a gemified theme.

-[`minimal-mistakes-jekyll`](https://rubygems.org/gems/minimal-mistakes-jekyll) can only be used with Jekyll proper.
+[`scala-adapters-jekyll`](https://rubygems.org/gems/scala-adapters-jekyll) can only be used with Jekyll proper.
 If you're hosting on GitHub Pages or using that gem the theme won't work.
 3rd party themes haven't been white-listed so it's a no go for now.

 Fine with all that?
 Great.
 Let's continue.

-If you're migrating a site already using Minimal Mistakes and haven't customized any of the `_includes`, `_layouts`, `_sass` partials, or `assets` this should be quick and painless.
+If you're migrating a site already using Scala Adapters and haven't customized any of the `_includes`, `_layouts`, `_sass` partials, or `assets` this should be quick and painless.

 ## Step 1: Remove Theme Files